roboogle/gtkmvc3/gtkmvco/docs/tutorial/step1.rst

 Since this tutorial must fit into few pages, the example is extremely simple.
-Moreover, a more convoluted example would not help to better understand what |pygtkmvc| can be used for.
+Moreover, a more convoluted example would not help to better understand what |pygtkmvc3| can be used for.

 The framework